shobrook/rebound/README.md

 ## Contributing

 To make a contribution, fork the repo, make your changes and then submit a pull request.
 Please try to adhere to the existing style.
-If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and I'll take care of it!
+If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new).

 __Pending Features:__
 * Improved text formatting (i.e. for duplicate questions, markdown, blockquotes, clickable links, etc.)
 * Improved search result accuracy by extracting potential search terms from the stack trace
 * Support for more languages

-## Technologies
+## How it Works

 Rebound is written in Python and built on Urwid.
 Beautiful Soup is used to scrape Stack Overflow content and subprocess for catching compiler errors.